 What Went Wrong?

-Good bacteria ideally hitchhikes into our gut from the foods we eat and through contact with nature.
+In ancient time, good bacteria hitchhiked into our gut from the foods we eat and through contact with nature.

 In the past few generations, contact with these vital microbes has sharply declined.
-Through the destruction of soil, loss of biodiversity, overuse of antibiotics, consumption of processed foods and living in hypersanitized, unnatural environments, we have lost contact with these precious microbes.
+Through the destruction of soil, loss of biodiversity and living in hypersanitized, unnatural environments, we have lost contact with these precious microbes.

 We have placed a barrier between us and nature, so to speak.